Charles Proxy

 Charles Web Debugging Proxy is a cross-platform HTTP debugging proxy server application written in Java.
-It enables the user to view HTTP, HTTPS, HTTP/2 and enabled TCP port traffic accessed from, to, or via the local computer.
+It enables the user to view HTTP, HTTPS, HTTP/2 and enabled TCP port traffic from, to, or via the local computer.
 This includes requests and responses including HTTP headers and metadata (e.g. cookies, caching and encoding information) with functionality targeted at assisting developers analyze connections and messaging.